Skip to main content

 As part of compulsory classes in Grades I to III, 3 hours per week are allocated to physical education.

-Separate regulations specify the number of hours for subjects such as Religion or Ethics; National or Ethnic minority language / the regional language; National or Ethnic minority history and culture, and geography of the country with which a national minority identifies itself; Sports classes; Additional classes; Sign language classes; and Counselling (psychological and educational support).
+Separate regulations specify the number of hours for subjects such as Religion or Ethics; National or Ethnic minority language or the Regional language; National or Ethnic minority history and culture, and geography of the country with which a national minority identifies itself; Sports classes; Additional classes; Sign language classes; and Counselling (psychological and educational support).
 These are not included in the total duration of compulsory classes.

-2. Grades IV to VIII of the primary school (Stage II), the minimum weekly number of teaching / class hours in the 5-year period:
+Grades IV to VIII of the primary school (Stage II), the minimum number of teaching or class hours per week in the 5-year period:

 No.